Skip to main content

 versori projects sync

 Sync pulls the project files to the local directory.
 The —project flag is only required the first time you sync a project.
-WARNING: This will overwrite any local changes
+Sync runs in dry-run mode by default and only prints what would be created, updated, or deleted.
+Pass —confirm to perform the real sync (which overwrites local changes and re-pins .versori).
+WARNING: When —confirm is set, this will overwrite any local changes and delete any local files that are not part of the remote project.

 versori projects sync [--project <project-id>] [--directory <directory>]